PhoenixGreen/Cypherpunktimes-articles/articles/Bitcoin-Big-Corporations.md

 Originally conceived as a decentralized and peer-to-peer currency, Bitcoin faced scrutiny over time.
 Concerns were raised about the potential centralization of mining activities and the growing influence of large corporations in the space.
 The approval of a Bitcoin exchange-traded fund (ETF) by the Securities and Exchange Commission (SEC) further intensified these concerns.
 As Bitcoin gained immense popularity, corporations like BlackRock and Fidelity, unable to thwart its rise, began to embrace and even seek to regulate it, prompting a shift in their approach from resistance to active engagement.

-The question that remains is: how is gonna be the future of Bitcoin now that the traditional financial system is embracing it?
+The question that remains is: what does the future of Bitcoin look like now that the traditional financial system is embracing it?
 Will it keep its innovative approach, or will it undergo drastic changes influenced by institutional involvement and mainstream adoption?

 The Rising Tide of Institutional Interest